 - Deposit bonuses

-Free bets are the most common ones, while risk-free bets and deposit bonuses give you the best bang for your buck.
 Free bets are usually sports bets at very low sums like $10 or $20, while with risk-free bets and deposit matches give you anything from $100 to $500 extra.
-For example at FanDuel NJ you’ll get up to $500 risk-free bet.
-However, BetAmerica Sportsbook offers you a $50 free bet, which you should definitely consider.
+For example at FanDuel NJ you’ll get up to $1,000 risk-free bet.
+For Example, BetAmerica Sportsbook offers you $50 for free, which you should definitely consider.

 The difference between the two is that in risk-free bets, you’ll get a refund if you whiff on your bet.
 For example if you bet on the New York Jets beating New England Patriots at +350 in MetLife Stadium, you’ll get refunded if the Jets lose.
-In free bets you’ll get a free bet that you can use on any market and any way you like.
+In free bets you’ll get a bet that you can use on any market and any way you like.
 If you win the bet, you’ll keep the winnings, but not the stake, so the same Jets bet would pay out $350 if you won it with a $100 free bet (normally it would pay out $450 if you placed it with your own money).

 Deposit bonuses in NJ come in the form of deposit matches.
 For example at Unibet Sportsbook you’ll get your deposit matched up to $500.
 So if you deposit $500, you can bet with $1000.
 That’s a quality deposit deal.
 However, some sportsbooks take matching even further.
 The new up-and-comer Vigtory Sportsbook offers a 300% match up to $150.